-An ERCP is a procedure used to diagnose and treat disorders of the bile duct, gallbladder, liver and pancreas.
+Endoscopic retrograde cholangiopancreatigraphy or 'ERCP' is a procedure used to diagnose and treat disorders of the bile duct, gallbladder, liver and pancreas.
 The procedure involves passing a thin flexible tube through your mouth and into your stomach and duodenum.
 A fluid, which shows up on x-ray, is injected into the bile and/or pancreatic duct, giving a picture of the area.
-Treatment may be performed through the endoscope if required, such as removing a gallstone or relieving a blockage.
+Treatment may be performed through the endoscope, such as removing a gallstone or relieving a blockage using dilatation or by the insertion of a stent.